threefoldfoundation/info_threefold/src/threefold30/tfgrid30/tfgrid30.md

 - People investing in the 3nodes are called [farmers](farming_home).
 - Each farmer receives tokens called TFT for providing this IT capacity.
 - IT Capacity is storage, compute and network capacity for this upgraded internet.
-- The Twin's need TFT to pay for the IT capacity they need.
+- The Twins need TFT to pay for the IT capacity they need.